 Nov 16- Dec 17 – “If everyone took antidepressants, Chekhov would have had nothing to write about.” – Sonia

 A modern comedy that turns Chekhov on his head.
 You won’t want to miss this satirical and hysterical look at the lost opportunities and dashed dreams of three wacky siblings and their friends living in Bucks County, PA.
 2013 Tony Award for Best Play

 Feb 1- March 4 –The play, set in 1940’s Calgary, deals with five very different women as they “wait out the war” and keep the home fires burning.
 In this charming, funny, and touching drama, they find a way to survive by working together and accepting one another’s differences.
-Directed by internationally renowned Israeli-American playwright, director and actor, Ami Dayan
+Directed by Ami Dayan and Lou Anne Wright